Skubakoob/DynamicsXrmLibrary/README.md

 A nice benefit of this library is that we can use chaining.

+##Who this is for
+This library is very early in it's life.
+I'm going to use it for a while and see how it works and if it feels like something that is worth pursuing.
+It's goal is to make coding dynamics crm a little easier and to make the code that does the work a little neater.

+It needs a lot of work to make it fully functional, whatever that may be, but for now it makes it much quicker to handle form logic.

 ##Usage

 There are (currently) three objects you can use to speed up your coding.